FriChaFri/Robotics-ME474-Project-1/Final Report/Friley_Hottes_Project1.md

 \begin{bmatrix} -1.247 & 0.72 & 0 & 0.6 & 1.039 & -0.5 \end{bmatrix}^{\top}
 $$

-The joint rates we found for each twist ended up being the same:
+The joint rates we found for each twist were the same:
 $$
 \dot{\theta}_1 = -0.5 \text{ rad/s}, \quad \dot{\theta}_2 = 1.2 \text{ rad/s}
 $$